 Kirkwall - Visit this ancient Norse town and be amazed by the Medieval cathedral.

-Caithness Fishing Villages - Explore the remote region of Caithness and discover the people that work in Scotland’s hidden coastal spots.
+Caithness Fishing Villages - Explore the remote region of Caithness and discover Scotland’s hidden coastal spots.

 The archipelago of Orkney hides many treasures: and on our new three-day tour, your experienced guide will ensure you find the best of them.